cman81/family-to-do/KANBAN.md

 - Add a task to a category
 - Fix bug: when going to task respawn or task note, we can't get back to our task list!
 - Fix bug: checked off tasks reappear when refreshing the task list
+- Add "Next 7 Days" smart list, categorized by day
+- Show tasks with no due date at the top of task lists